[NOT COMPATIBLE WITH COSMOS BRAND SUBLIMATION INK!]

-Our putty grey/pale tan 4" x 2" Extended Diamond shaped Tan Faux Leather round hat patch sublimation blanks features an embossed embedded look stitching look all around.
-They also have a aged textured appearance for that legit leather look is a great that add some retro style to any hat or jacket.
+Our 4" x 2" Long and 3" x 2" Short Hexagon Diamond shaped Tan Faux Leather round hat patch sublimation blanks features an embossed embedded look stitching look all around.
+They also have a pebbled textured appearance for that legit leather look is a great that add some retro style to any hat or jacket.
 Ours have glue paper on the back side which heats up for you to attach to your hat or garment.
 Neat!
 Our PU leather round hat patches are sublimation ready!

 Perfect for hats, jackets, backpacks and other garments.